Resolving the BODY_SIZE_LIMIT for File Uploads on AWS Amplify Hosting with SvelteKit SSR

 export { env };

-In sh/build-for-amplify.sh, copy the patch after build:
+In sh/build-for-amplify.sh, copy the patch file after the build:

-# Copy necessary assets for compute environment
+# Copy compute assets and prepare the compute environment.

 cp .env build/compute/default/.env